kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 For this workshop, we will only be coding in [main.ts](../src/main.ts).
 However, our actual API POST request logic is contained in [post_api.ts](../src/requests/post_api.ts).
 You can check out that file to see how the POST request to the medium.com API is structured.

-Lastly, some TypeScript specific settings (type definitions!) are found in [fields.d.ts](../fields.d.ts).
+Lastly, some TypeScript-specific settings (type definitions!) are found in [fields.d.ts](../fields.d.ts).
 If you want to expand on this demo (adding an image stored in kintone to your article, for example), you will have to edit this file.

 We have two goals for our coding: